Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 #4: Answering Questions

-For example, they might be able to tell you that there’s a large hill coming up, or that all the rest of the miles are flat or somewhat downhill.
+For example, they might be able to tell you that there’s a large hill coming up or that all the rest of the miles are flat or somewhat downhill.

 #5: Clearing the Way

-In this way, the other runners in the race sort of yield to the pace group, saving you from weaving in and out of runners randomly strewn about the course who are paying no attention to you and the shortest tangents you want to be running.
+In this way, the other runners in the race yield to the pace group, saving you from weaving in and out of runners randomly strewn about the course who are paying no attention to you and the shortest tangents you want to be running.

 A group of people running a marathon.